rav1ll/msdbok.github.io/template.md

 # Title: MSD Paper Example
 author: Firstname Lastname, Affiliation (eg Jane Smith, Innopolis University)

-## Abstract
+### Abstract

-short discription of the paper including contributions.
+Short discription of the paper including list of your contributions.

+The maximum length should be arround 5000 - 6000 words, excluding bibliography.

 ## Introduction